maxnchloebff/Object-classification-and-grasp-based-on-vision/ROBOT_UTILS/DobotDemoForPython/README.md

 ## 2019/11/30

 New function: IO Multiplexing.
 The related methods are added to the `DobotMagician` class. **Awaiting to be tested in the lab**.

+## 2019/12/2

+I tested the IO multiplexing code, and it has been proven that this is applicable.